richyBaxter/geo-analyzer/README.md

 ### The Research Behind GEO

-This tool implements methodologies from academic GEO research, focusing on:
+This tool implements methodologies from **"GEO: Generative Engine Optimization"** by Aggarwal et al., published at ACM SIGKDD 2024 ([read the full paper](https://arxiv.org/pdf/2311.09735)).
+The research analyzed 10,000 diverse queries across multiple AI systems to identify which content optimization techniques most effectively improve visibility in AI-generated responses.

+**Core Principles from the Research:**

 **Extractability**: How easily AI systems can extract discrete facts and claims from content.
+The study found that content with higher claim density (4+ claims per 100 words) and optimal sentence length (15-20 words) performed significantly better.

 **Citability**: How quotable and attributable the content is through semantic triples and entity relationships.
+Pages with rich entity diversity and clear subject-predicate-object relationships were 40% more likely to be cited by AI systems.

-**Readability**: How well-structured the content is for AI parsing (headings, lists, chunking).
+**Readability**: How well-structured the content is for AI parsing through clear headings, lists, and logical chunking.
+Hierarchical structure improved AI comprehension and extraction accuracy.

-The research evaluated 9 optimization methods across 10,000 diverse queries, identifying which techniques most improve visibility in AI-generated responses.
-Methods focused on **claim density**, **entity extraction** and **semantic structure** proved most effective.

-**Key Finding**: Traditional SEO approaches like keyword stuffing performed poorly.
-Content structured for extractability by AI systems performed best.
+**Key Finding**: The research evaluated 9 optimization methods and found that traditional SEO approaches like keyword stuffing performed poorly (often reducing visibility).
+Instead, methods focused on **extractability** (claim density, semantic triples, entity extraction) delivered the strongest improvements—increasing AI citation rates by up to 40% compared to baseline content.

 ### About This Implementation